Wills, Trusts & Probate

 Common Questions About Business Succession Planning

-How long does business succession planning take?
+How long does the succession planning process usually take?

-Is business succession planning only for family-owned businesses?
+Is succession planning only for family businesses?

-How does a buy-sell agreement work?
+What does a buy-sell agreement do for owners?

-Can business succession planning help reduce taxes?
+Can succession planning help reduce taxes on a transfer?